Montrose, Iowa

 Montrose is a city in Lee County, Iowa.
 The population was 738 at the time of the 2020 census.
 The town is located on the Mississippi River.
 It is part of the Fort Madison-Keokuk Micropolitan Statistical Area.
+Montrose developed as a small river community, with its location along the Mississippi River historically contributing to local commerce and transportation.
+Today, it remains a small residential community with close ties to nearby cities in the region.

 History

 Robert E. Lee map of the head of the Des Moines Rapids, 1837, showing Fort Des Moines No. 1, later Montrose, Iowa.

 The area around Montrose has been occupied continuously since at least the 1780s, when Quashquame's village was established nearby.
 The area was strategically important because it is at the head of the Des Moines Rapids, a major impediment to river traffic that caused large boats to land in this area and transfer freight overland to avoid the rapids.
 Montrose was the location of Fort Des Moines No. 1, a military post from 1834 to 1837.
 In 1836 the commander of Fort Des Moines, Lieutenant-Colonel Mason, would begin to plat out the town.
 Later that year David W. Kilbourne would finish laying out the town, and would name it Montrose.
-From 1839 to 1846 Montrose was the home of many members of the Church of Jesus Christ of Latter Day Saints.
-This was especially true in 1839 when many people lived in an abandoned barracks at Montrose that served as a good short term residence while homes were being built in nearby Nauvoo, Illinois.
+From 1839 to 1846 Montrose was the home of many members of the Church of Jesus Christ of Latter-day Saints.
+This was primarily significant in 1839 when many people lived in an abandoned barracks at Montrose that served as a good short term residence while homes were being built in nearby Nauvoo, Illinois.
 Among Montrose's residents at this time were Brigham Young, Wilford Woodruff and Erastus Snow.
 Despite legends that the streets of Montrose were aligned to allow a direct view of the Nauvoo Temple across the Mississippi River in Illinois, the streets actually align with the 1834 layout of Fort Des Moines.

 Montrose was incorporated in 1857, with Doctor J. Anderson elected the first mayor in June.
 Montrose became an important river town until the construction of a canal near Keokuk ended the lightering business.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.14 sqmi, of which 1.12 sqmi is land and 0.02 sqmi is water.

-Montrose is located in Montrose Township on the Chicago, Burlington and Quincy Railroad.
+Montrose is located in Montrose Township on the former Chicago, Burlington and Quincy Railroad.